Sharon-thamballa/AtliQ_Finance_Sales_Report_Excel/README.md

 🔹 To create a Finance and Sales report to improve the Gross Margin and overall Net Sales.

-Finance Analytics
+Finance Report

 🔹 Analyzed financial metrics such as Net Sales, COGS (Cost of Goods Sold), Gross Margin, and GM% (Gross Margin Percentage) on a monthly, quarterly, and annual basis for the fiscal year

-Sales Analytics
+Sales Report

 🔹Analyzed sales data to assess Customer performance, Market performance against targets, Top 10 products, Division-level reports, Top and Bottom 5 products by Quantity, as well as New products and the Top 5 Markets.

 Technical Skills Gained:

-Proficiency in ETL methodology (Extract, Transform, Load).
+•	 Proficiency in ETL methodology (Extract, Transform, Load).
-Skills to generate a date table using Power Query.
+•	 Skills to generate a date table using Power Query.
-Ability to derive fiscal months and quarters.
+•	 Ability to derive fiscal months and quarters.
-Establishing data model relationships with Power Pivot.
+•	 Establishing data model relationships with Power Pivot.
-Proficiency in incorporating supplementary data into an existing data model.
+•	 Proficiency in incorporating supplementary data into an existing data model.
-Utilizing DAX to create calculated columns.
+•	 Utilizing DAX to create calculated columns.

 Soft Skills Gained: